Ben Helfgott

 Sir Benjamin Helfgott (22 November 1929 – 16 June 2023) was a Polish-born British Holocaust survivor, Olympian and champion weightlifter.
 He was one of two Jewish athletes known to have competed in the Olympics after surviving the Holocaust, along with Alfred Nakache, a French champion swimmer and water polo player.
-Helfgott spent his adult life promoting Holocaust education, meeting with national leaders in the UK to promote cultural integration and peace.
+Helfgott and his sister Mala Tribich spent their adult lives promoting Holocaust education, meeting with national leaders in the UK to promote cultural integration and peace.

 Biography

+Helfgott was born in Piotrków Trybunalski, Łódź Voivodeship, Poland.
+His family were part of a population of 55,000.
+His mother, Sara, looked after the house and her father, Moishe, was the town's miller.